 Build fully-customizable, no code process workflows in a jiffy.

 The key advantages of standardization are:

-Boosts employee morale – standardization promotes uniformity between employees.
-Setting clear standards at work help employees feel a sense of achievement and pride when they reach those standards.
+Boosts employee morale – standardization promotes uniformity among employees.
+Setting clear standards at work helps employees feel a sense of achievement and pride when they reach those standards.
 Contrary to the belief that standardization brings monotony and kills creativity, having standards that anyone can master brings pride and work satisfaction.